jeremytoce/mixify/README.md

 - When you have added all the artists you wish to add, press the "Mixify!" button at the bottom
 - Enjoy your new playlist!

+## Known Bugs

+- Artist remove functionality does not work as expected
+- UI Resizing issues at mobile screen size

 ## Contributing

 1. Fork it!